kirilinko/Autofilter_ChekerJs/README.md

-# Autofilter ChekerJs ((Used with Bootstrap 5)
+# Autofilter ChekerJs (Used with Bootstrap 5)
-Filter table Html with javaScript.
-Multi choice
+ChekerJs is a purely JavaScript plugin that allows you to do real-time filtering of an HTML table ( <table></table> ).
+You with the possibility to customize it with the bootstrap version you want.
+The default version here is bootrap 5.